-The Writer: Several men in the NT bear the name "Jude" for it was common among the Jews.
-Among the twelve there are two (Luke 6:16; John 14:22)
+1. Author: Several men in the NT bear the name "Jude," a name quite common among the Jews. among the twelve there are two - Luke 6:16, Jo 14:22.

-Jude calls himself the "brother of James."
-At the time of this writing no James other than the Lord's brother was so well known (Acts 15:13f; Gal.
+Jude calls himself "brother of James."
+At the time he wrote this no James other than the Lord's brother was so well known. - Acts 15:13f; Gal.
 1:19; 1Cor.
+15:7.

-15:7).
-Jesus had four half-brothers, James, Joseph, Simon, and Jude (Matt.
-13:55; Mark 6:3).
+Jesus had four half-brothers, James, Joseph, Simon, and Judas - Matt.
+13:55; Mark 6:3.

 The brothers of the Lord were not disciples during his earthly ministry (John 7:5).
-Jude was present in Jerusalem with the disciples in Acts 1;14 which indicates that the resurrection of Jesus made his brothers believers- and strong ones.
-Jude and his wife must have done some evangelistic traveling, 1Cor.
+Jude was present in Jerusalem with the disciples in Acts 1:14 which indicates that the resurrection of Jesus made his brothers believers-and strong ones.
+Jude and his wife must have done some evangelistic traveling - 1Cor.
 9:5.

 (Eusebius quotes the father of church history, Hegesippus, c.
-AD 150 concerning the grandchildren of Jude and their persecution by the Roman Emperor Domitian).
+AD 150 concerning the grandchildren of Jude and their persecution by the Roman Emperor Domitian, p.
+120.)

-Strong external evidence exists showing that the book was accepted by the early church as written by Jude the brother of the Lord.
+Strong external evidence caused the book to be accepted by the early church as written by Jude the brother of the Lord, and brother of James.